Learn how to construct, implement, and download a Dynamic Function eXchange (DFX) design using the Vivado™ Design Suite. This course

 ▪ Identify how Dynamic Function eXchange affects various silicon resources, including block RAM, IOBs, fabric, and MGTs

-▪ Implement a Dynamic Function eXchange system using the following techniques
+▪ Implement a Dynamic Function eXchange system using the following techniques:

 ▪ Direct JTAG connection, floorplanning, and timing constraints and analysis